ryancey1/coursera-week4-programming-assignment/CodeBook.md

 }
 ```

-This code chunk was iterated over the activity names vector, and then the vector itself was repeated using the `rep()` function.
-The result is a conversion like the following:
+This chunk was iterated over the activity names vector, and then the vector itself was repeated using the `rep()` function to obtain a string of the same dimension as the number of rows for the final tidied data (30 subjects with 6 activities = 180 rows).
+The result is a large string with the activity names converted like the following:

 Raw | Tidied
 -|-
 WALKING_UPSTAIRS | WalkingUpstairs
 LAYING | Laying
 WALKING_DOWNSTAIRS | WalkingDownstairs

+Lastly, before summarizing the data, the variables were updated to be more readable by utilizing the `sub()` base function to obtain variables formatted like the following:

+Raw | Tidied
+-|-
+tBodyAcc-mean()-X | Time-BodyAcc-mean()-X
+tGravityAcc-std()-Y | Time-GravityAcc-std()-Y
+fBodyGyro-std()-Z | | Freq-BodyGyro-std()-Z

 ## Variable Dictionary